vrona/FHE.Chess/docs/Project_Flow.md

 ## Overview

-An application that plays Chess against an AI opponent.
-The moves are encrypted then thanks to FHE, the AI infers on data that it cannot see.
+FHE.Chess is about an application that let you play Chess against an AI opponent.
+The moves are encrypted and then thanks to FHE, the AI infers on data that it cannot see.

 ## Description

-Create a machine-learning-based version of a Chess player which can be executed in FHE, i.e., where the computer does not see the unencrypted moves.
-On the player (client) side, the board would be in clear; then, when it plays its move, it encrypts the new position and sends it to the server, which then runs the machine-learning model inference over encrypted data, to predict a new (encrypted) move to apply.
-Finally, the player decrypts this move and apply it on the position, and reiterate the process until the game is over.
+Creation of a machine-learning-based version of a Chess player which can be executed in FHE, i.e., where the AI does not see the unencrypted moves.<br>
+On the player (client) side, the board would be in clear; then, when it's the AI's turn, the app encrypts the board and sends it to the server, which then runs the machine-learning model inference over encrypted data, to predict a new (encrypted) move to apply.<br>
+Finally, the app decrypts this move and applies it on the board, and reiterate the process until the game is over.

 ## Knowledge